The Anti-Homoness of Straight Hipster Politics: On Homo Family Values and the Question of Political Change

 We are so very often cruel sovereigns of the earth.

-Our cruel reign is sometimes expressed through our faith in what Martha Nussbaum, in her powerful and life-changing book, Justice for Animals: Our Collective Responsibility—identifies as a Romantic view of nature.
+Our cruel reign is sometimes expressed through our faith in what Martha Nussbaum identifies, in her powerful and life-changing book, Justice for Animals: Our Collective Responsibility—in what she identifies as our faith in a Romantic view of nature.

 We enjoy Romantic thoughts of “Natural” spaces—and of “Natural” people, too.
 We love to imagine that there are, out there somewhere, pristine, self-regulated, balanced places and self-sufficient, rural people.